awslabs/aws-amplify-unicorntrivia-workshop/README.md

 1. **Note:** When compiling the app you will see warnings.
 This is normal for this project.

 ### Step Two: Displaying your HLS Stream
-1. If you lost your egress url from the `amplify livestream` setup then you can run `amplify livestream get-info` again to get the MediaStore url.
+1. If you lost your egress url from the `amplify video` setup then you can run `amplify video get-info` again to get the MediaStore url.
 It should look something like this: `url`
 1. Navigate to UnicornTrivia/ViewController.swift in Xcode.
 Then, insert this code below in the `func playVideoEmbedded()` area and replace the `INSERT_URL_HERE` with your egress url:
     ```swift
     guard let url = URL(string: "INSERT_URL_HERE") else {